Department of Engineering Technology

 CSM 4364.
 Construction Project Management and Scheduling.

-Concepts of construction management are studied beginning with contract documents through the effective management of manpower, machines, material and money necessary to complete construction projects on time and within budget.
-Gantt Charts and PERT/CPM schedules are developed, using contemporary software.
+This course covers the concepts of construction management beginning with contract documents through the effective management of manpower, machines, material, and money necessary to complete construction projects on time and within budget.
+Gantt Charts and PERT/CPM schedules are developed using contemporary software.
 Prerequisite: CSM 2360 with a grade of "C" or better.
 Corequisite: CSM 4361 with a grade of "C" or better.

 Grade Mode: Standard Letter